rsteckler/docker-xeoma-server/README.md

 $ sudo docker run -d --name=xeoma --restart=always -p 8090:8090 -v /local/path/to/config:/usr/local/Xeoma -v /local/path/to/archive:/usr/local/Xeoma/XeomaArchive jedimonkey/xeoma
 ```

-See the notes below for special networking considerations depending on your cameras.
+See the notes below for special networking considerations depending on your cameras, and for licensing issues.

 View logs using:
 ```
 docker logs xeoma
 ```

-#### Configuration
+### Configuration
 When run for the first time, a file named xeoma.conf will be created in the config dir, and the container will exit.
 Edit this file, setting the client password.
 Then rerun the command.

 If you prefer to set environment variables for your docker container instead of using the configuration file, simply comment out the vars in the xeoma.conf.
 Note that the file needs to exist, or the container will recreate it.